amsaren/course_materials/Biocontainers_2021/Tutorials/using_existing_singularity_images.md

     ```bash
     which cutadapt
      ```
-    You can then take a look at it:
+    You can then take a look at it using the path:
     ```bash
     less /appl/soft/bio/cutadapt/bin/cutadapt
     ```